matloff/omsi/README.md

 placed at the beginning.

 When parsing the file, OMSI will go through line by line and search for keywords NEW, DESCRIPTION or QUESTION.
+The roles are as follows:

 The latter delineates the start of a question for the exam, so that for a 3-problem exam there would be 3 QUESTION lines in the file  **Questions.txt**.